You made friends in the city, and now you’ll no doubt make new friends in suburbia!

 BY ILANA ARAZIE

-Many moms I’ve spoken to have made some of the best friends in their lives, after a new move.
+Many moms I’ve spoken to have made some of the best friends in their lives after a new move.
 A mom named Aileen says, “I had a really difficult time making new friends when I moved.
 But, I started chatting up moms in the park because I was desperate for adult conversation and then I made sure to swap info.
-It almost felt like I was using my former single life “pick up” skills.
-People used to joke that I picked up my mom’s friends at the park, like ooh, I really like that diaper bag, where did you get it?
+It almost felt like I was using my former single life ‘pick up’ skills.
+People used to joke that I picked up my mom’s friends at the park, like ooh, I like that diaper bag, where did you get it?
 Want to hang out at my kiddie pool tomorrow?
 I have extra Gogurts.”

-I also try to talk to every mom on the playground, with a big smile.
+I also try to talk to every mom on the playground with a big smile.
 About a year ago, I even chatted up a dad and then stalked, I mean googled, his awesome wife and was convinced that she was my soul-friend-mate.
-Today, we are still hanging out enjoying some really fun times together with and without our kids.
+Today, we still hang out and enjoy some fun times with and without our kids.

-However, it’s true that looking for mom friends feels like dating.
-Sometimes the connection works and sometimes it really does not and you want to “swipe again.”
+However, looking for mom friends can feel a lot like dating.
+Sometimes the connection works.
+Sometimes, it does not, and you want to “swipe again.”
 The key is to never take what happens with a potential friend personally (It’s not you!
 It’s just chemistry?) and keep staying open to attracting new buddies.
-Here are some other tips for finding some great friendships after moving to the burbs:
+Here are some other tips for making friends when you move:

 Pick the Right Hood When Moving to the Suburbs